OscarJin/OscarJin.github.io/_posts/2023-03-04-soft-actuator-abaqus-1.markdown

 ---
 title: Modeling Shell-Reinforced Bending SPA using Abaqus
-date:   2023-02-17 10:28:00 +0800
+date:   2023-03-04 17:28:00 +0800
 categories: [Research, Notes, Abaqus]
 tags: [notes, abaqus, soft-actuator]
 math: true
 img_path: /assets/230304/
 ---

-In this note, a demo of a shell-reinforced bending soft pneumatic actuator is presented.
+In this note, a demo of a shell-reinforced bending soft pneumatic actuator (SPA) is presented.
 From the demo, we can have a general idea of the procedures of **implicit dynamic analysis** using Abaqus.

 References: